Cleveland Museum of Art: Looted art

 In 2003, a controversy arose over The Aviator, a painting by Fernand Leger which had been owned by the German Jewish art dealer Alfred Flechtheim, due to an unexplained Nazi-era provenance gap.
 In 2013, the museum announced that it would pay the heirs of Arthur Feldmann in order to keep a drawing confiscated from him by the Nazis before they killed him in the Holocaust.
 The drawing was Allegory of Christian Faith, by the 17th century German artist Johann Liss.
 In 2017, the museum announced that it would return to Italy an ancient Roman marble portrait head of Drusus Minor stolen in 1944 from a provincial museum near Naples.

-In August 2023, the Antiquities Trafficking Unit of the New York City District Attorney's office seized important ancient Roman bronze sculpture from the museum in connection with an investigation into looting and trafficking of ancient art at the site of the ancient Roman town of Bubon in southwestern Turkey.
+In August 2023, the Antiquities Trafficking Unit of the New York City District Attorney's office seized an important ancient Roman bronze sculpture from the museum in connection with an investigation into looting and trafficking of ancient art at the site of the ancient Roman town of Bubon in southwestern Turkey.
 The museum then sued in the Federal District Court in Ohio to block the seizure, and while other looted works from other museums were returned to Turkey in December, the sculpture remained in the U.S. while the legal process continued.
 In February 2025, the Cleveland Museum of Art announced plans to repatriate the statue to Turkey.
 This decision followed extensive research conducted by the Cleveland Museum in collaboration with Turkish authorities at Bubon.
 The investigation involved collecting bronze and soil samples and creating molds of the statue's feet to compare with existing stone bases at the site.
 Lead isotope analysis confirmed a match, substantiating the statue's origin from the Bubon shrine.